gore-ez-knee/gore-ez-knee.github.io/_posts/2022-03-27-elastic-install.md

 sudo /bin/systemctl enable kibana.service
 ```

 Before we start Kibana, we need to configure a few things first.
-First we need to create some self-signed certs to enable HTTPS between Kibana and our browser, then configure `/etc/kibana/kibana.yml` to relect those changes.
+First we need to create some self-signed certs to enable HTTPS between Kibana and our browser, then configure `/etc/kibana/kibana.yml` to reflect those changes.

 To generate self-signed certs using the elasticsearch-certutil binary, run the following.
 You may choose to add a password to your certificate file:
 ```